wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 ### Resolve or Keep Firing?

-The `mcount()` function stops returning values after 2x the duration of the shifting time window.
-When you use `mcount()` in an alert condition to detect missing data in a time series, you need to decide what you want your alert to do if a time series stops for longer than 2x the duration of the shifting time window.
+When you use `mcount()` in an alert condition to detect missing data, you need to decide what you want your alert to do if the time series stops reporting for a long time. `mcount()` declines for 1x the length of the shifting time window, reports 0 for 1x the length of the shifting time window, and then reports NO DATA after that.

-You can:
+You can choose the alert response that best fits your use case:
-* Allow the alert to resolve after an **Alert resolves** time window of no data.
+* Let the alert resolve after `mcount()` starts reporting NO DATA.
-* Configure the alert to continue firing as long as the time series has stopped reporting.
+* Configure the alert to continue firing until the time series starts reporting again.

 ### Option 1: Let the Alert Resolve

-The `mcount()` function returns the number of data points for 2x the duration of the time window, after the time series stops reporting data.
-At this point, `mcount()` also stops reporting, and the alert will resolve after detecting NO DATA for the **Alert resolves** time window.
+An alert will automatically resolve if it detects NO DATA for the duration of the **Alert resolves** time window.
+This might be the most convenient outcome for the alert, particularly if it is unlikely that the time series will start reporting again without explicit intervention.

 **Example**

-Suppose:
+Consider the alert that is described [above](#control-alert-responsiveness):
+* The alert condition is `mcount(3m, ts(my.metric)) = 0`, so the shifting time window is 3 minutes.
-* An alert is configured with **Alert fires** = 2 minutes and **Alert resolves** = 2 minutes.
+* **Alert fires** time window is 2 minutes.
+* **Alert resolves** time window is 2 minutes.

 The alert condition tests whether the reporting rate falls to 0 using a rate-testing window of 3 minutes: `mcount(3m, ts(my.metric))=0`
 * The time series `my.metric` normally reports once a minute, and stops reporting at 10:30.

 `mcount()` declines over the next 3 min til 10:33, then reports 0 for another 3 minutes, then stops reporting.